Coronavirus and Wedding Planning - A match made in... ?

 Between travel, and the concern for particularly vulnerable people (parents? grandparents? older friends and relatives or those with preexisting conditions?), for the near future some guests may not be able to attend your full wedding.
 This may make it a no-go, because you won't get married without mom or uncle Marty there, but it also may mean a few other things.
 There ARE options for those who don't have travel restrictions making it a non-starter:

 Having a smaller ceremony, on or before your scheduled wedding day, allowing those who are most important to be present for your actual marriage, without exposing them to a large group of potentially contagious people.
-You can add on a separate private ceremony in advance, or simply restrict the guests that you invite to the ceremony you've planned.
-You can still hold your reception as planned, but changing up just the ceremony allows for a happy medium without losing out on all those wonderful touches you've been planning for months or years!
+You can add on a separate private ceremony in advance for only 5 or 10 people, or simply restrict the guests that you invite to the ceremony you've planned.
+You can still hold a larger reception, but changing up just the ceremony allows for a happy medium without losing out on all those wonderful touches you've been planning for months or years!

 Live-streaming - The number of couples adding plans to live-stream their ceremony and/or reception has skyrocketed.
 Some people are adding videography all together, having not planned to have it originally and now seeing the value in having a video to share with those who can't make it from overseas, or due to health concerns!